 A study discovered that taking 1000 mg of cinnamon per day for the first 3 days of menstruation significantly reduced the intensity of menstrual cramps³.
 This finding suggests that incorporating cinnamon tea into your routine during menstruation can help manage pain and improve overall comfort.

 Author’s Tip: Enjoy cinnamon in your favorite snacks from our top meal delivery services.
 These snacks are usually found in the add-ons or extras sections of the services' websites and can be added to an order of weekly meals.
 Don’t forget to try the options from Blue Apron, Factor, and HelloFresh (above).
-Our reviewers have tried and tested all 3 services and were very impressed.
+We’ve tried and tested all 3 services and were very impressed.

 Cinnamon is well-known for its potent antibacterial properties, which have been demonstrated in various studies.
 Research has shown that cinnamon oil can significantly reduce the growth of different types of bacteria, fungi, and mold⁴.
 This makes cinnamon a valuable natural option for boosting your body's defense against infections and harmful microorganisms.